 Here’s a quick 3-step response to market volatility

 How do you know?

-When the coronavirus hit in February 2019, the market imploded.
+When the coronavirus hit in February 2020, the market imploded.
 By June, it was back up, only to slosh around for a while beyond that.

-If you had sold your shares in March, you would have missed the surprisingly fast initial rebound, which included two of the biggest single day market gains in history.
+Imagine being retired, at 70 years old, and your investment advisor’s recommendations are to cut your losses and get out of the markets in March.
+Had you followed that advice, you would have missed the surprisingly fast initial rebound, which included two of the biggest single day market rallies in history.

 How Much Do Investment Managers Charge?